snijsure/sonarcoverage/README.md

    If you have your own coverage.ec or exec file that you want to include in your SonarQube analysis use command following command

    java -jar jacococli.jar report
 	./app/build/outputs/code_coverage/debugAndroidTest/connected/coverage.ec
 	--sourcefiles ./app/src --classfiles ./app/build/tmp/kotlin-classes/debug
 	--html /tmp/report/
 	--xml MyCustomReport.xml

-You can download latest jacococli.jar file in zip distribution of JaCoCo
+You can download latest zip distribution of JaCoCo, from https://www.eclemma.org/jacoco/, you will find jacoocoocli.jar in that zip file.